survive-the-century/survive-the-century/book/text/chapter_local-communities.md

 {% include variables %}

-The world launches a global climate fund:
+The world launches a global climate fund.
 {:.leader-sentence}

 A taxation pool that taxes those who produce pollution or consume luxury goods, and uses this money to fund indigenous communities and co-operatives around the world who act as stewards of the environment, which act as carbon sinks.